-The aim of assisting the affectively disturbed child is to stabilize him affectively and, consequently, to abolish the gap in his becoming adult.
-To succeed at this, the pedotherapist first needs to determine, by means of the diagnosis, what themes should be raised during the pedotherapy sessions.
-Second, these themes can be unlocked for the child according to fundamental pedagogic (9), psychopedagogic (30, 33) and didactic pedagogic (33) insights in the same way that a teacher does in a lesson and according to the following phases.
-In this way, the child can reorient himself to his situation.
+The aim of assisting the affectively disturbed child is to stabilize him/her affectively and, consequently, to abolish the gap in his/her becoming adult.
+To succeed at this, the pedotherapist must first determine, by means of the diagnosis, what themes should be raised during the pedotherapy sessions.
+Second, these themes can be unlocked for the child according to fundamental pedagogical (9), psychopedagogical (30, 33), and didactic pedagogical (33) insights in the same way that a teacher does in a lesson, and according to the following phases.
+In this way, the child can reorient him/herself to his/her situation.